james-pb-git/VehicleDataCrawler/README.md

 ## Background
 In this project, we will set up a bunch of crawlers to fetch well-structured data points from vehicle websites on a regular (e.g. daily) basis.
 The data points should include common specifications for most Year + Make + Model combinations.

-This is one of my side projects in 2020, and it is designed to collect data and fill it into relational database, which will enable another Java Application to perform more complicated data analysis and visualization tasks.
+This is one of my side projects in 2020, and it is designed to collect data and fill it into relational database, which will enable [another Java Application](https://github.com/sarachen19/JavaSwing_project) to perform more complicated data analysis and visualization tasks.

+I started this project as requested by [Sara](https://github.com/sarachen19), but may extend the features in the feature for wider range of use cases (or may not).

 ## Expected features and roadmap
 - Data Source